-- 1.21 At least one of the required committee members should be tenure line faculty of the student's degree program.
-It is strongly recommended that tenure line faculty in the student's degree program chair the thesis/project/dissertation. - 1.22 Faculty Early Retirement Program (FERP) faculty members may participate on thesis/project/dissertation committees as second or third readers, with the stipulation that they demonstrate a personal commitment to function in this capacity.
+- 1.21 At least one of the required committee members, including the chair, shall be tenure line faculty of the student's degree program.
+Only tenure line faculty in the student's degree program are allowed to chair a thesis. - 1.22 Faculty Early Retirement Program (FERP) faculty members may participate on thesis/project/dissertation committees as second or third readers, with the stipulation that they demonstrate a personal commitment to function in this capacity.
 Faculty members whose status has been terminated due to retirement or who are in FERP status may complete outstanding examining committee, thesis committee, and advising assignments as chair if they wish to do so, but they may not accept new assignments to chair such committees Note: In order for the thesis/project/dissertation committee to function as required, the program must appoint FERP faculty serving on these committees as adjunct faculty during each of the academic terms in which they have inactive status. - 1.23 An individual who possesses requisite expertise, but who is not a member of the tenure line faculty in the student's program, may serve as a third reader on a thesis or dissertation committee with the approval of the department chair.
-This may include part-time and adjunct faculty, retired program faculty, faculty from other programs or universities, and community professionals with the approval of the department chair.
+This may include parttime and adjunct faculty, retired program faculty, faculty from other programs or universities, and community professionals with the approval of the department chair.

 - 1.24 Each graduate program committee may establish additional procedures for the appointment of thesis/project/dissertation committee members.
-It is recommended that these procedures be published and be made available to incoming graduate students and new faculty members. - 1.25 A tenure line faculty member from another department may assume the role of committee chair only if eligible for and appropriately appointed as program faculty in the student's degree program. - 1.26 For the doctorate degree, the committee chair must be a tenure line faculty member in the doctoral program and possess requisite knowledge and experience in discipline-based research theory and methodologies at the doctoral level, knowledge of the requirements for doctoral dissertations in the discipline, and a demonstrated ability to successfully direct others in research activities. - 1.27 Each graduate program should establish a reasonable maximum for the number of theses/projects/dissertations an individual faculty member may supervise simultaneously. - 1.28 The department chair should ensure that work of the thesis, project, or dissertation committee chair is calculated as part of the faculty's required regular workload. - Interdisciplinary Studies: As representatives of the departments related to the student's fields of interest, the interdisciplinary studies student's program committee, approved by the graduate dean, will also serve as the thesis committee for the student.
+It is recommended that these procedures be published and be made available to incoming graduate students and new faculty members. - 1.25 The committee chair shall be a tenure line faculty member from the student's program.
+A tenure line faculty member from another department may assume the role of committee chair only if eligible for and appropriately appointed as program faculty in the student's degree program. - 1.26 For the doctorate degree, the committee chair must be a tenure line faculty member in the doctoral program and possess requisite knowledge and experience in discipline-based research theory and methodologies at the doctoral level, knowledge of the requirements for doctoral dissertations in the discipline, and a demonstrated ability to successfully direct others in research activities. - 1.27 Each graduate program should establish a reasonable maximum for the number of theses/projects/dissertations an individual faculty member may supervise simultaneously. - 1.28 The department chair should ensure that work of the thesis, project, or dissertation committee chair is calculated as part of the faculty's required regular workload. - Interdisciplinary Studies: As representatives of the departments related to the student's fields of interest, the interdisciplinary studies student's program committee, approved by the graduate dean, will also serve as the thesis committee for the student.